ethereum-optimism/community-hub/src/docs/governance/delegate.md

 ---
-title: Being a Token House delegate
+title: How to be a delegate
 lang: en-US
 ---

-## Do you want to be a Delegate?

 Participating in Token House governance requires a serious time commitment and, for this reason, we’ve strongly encouraged people to delegate their OP to delegates.
 Delegates are community members who have explicitly volunteered to play an active role in Token House governance.